Calyps0man/ps3-ps2-UART_free_diagnostic_tool/README.md

-# Calyps0 PS2 Hardware Diagnostic (Referred to as V59 - as in revision 59)
+# Calyps0 PS2 Hardware Diagnostic

 This diagnostic runs inside the PS2 subsystem of a compatible PS3.
 It preserves the real `InitRDRAM` return value and displays the result instead of replacing an initialization error with a fake success.

+(Due to many different broken revisions from before, this tool is currently designated as V59 - aka revision 59)

 ## What the abbreviations mean